| Title: | Create a Flexible Forest Plot |

 A list.

-can be used to find the correct width and height of the forestplot
+get_wh can be used to find the correct width and height of the

-for saving, as the width and height is difficult to fit for saving.
+forestplot for saving, as the width and height are difficult to estimate

 plot |